iBz-04/zoomit/README.md

-**I made this to automatically open zoom and join my online classes for me so i dont marked absent**
+**I made this to automatically open zoom and join my online classes for me so i don't get marked as absent**

 ## Setup